LeoAOliveira/CryptoLeo/README.md

 # CryptoLeo
-An iOS crypto currency made with MultipeerConnectivity blockchain.
+An iOS cryptocurrency built with a CryptoKit and MultipeerConnectivity based blockchain.